Rishabhrj03/test101/README.md

 bash

     npm start

-By default, the backend server will run on http://localhost:4000.
+    The backend server will typically run at http://localhost:4000.